 Adolescent concerns

 Adolescents are broadly concerned with the development of identity, belonging, being heard, being in charge, being supported, feeling powerful, understanding the world, and being able to argue in ways which make adults listen (Coleman and Hendry 1990; Emler 2001; Emler and Reicher 1987).
-This assumes that Western psychological understandings of adolescence which I adopt for the purposes of the English context in which I work.
 Adolescents engage with these concerns through interaction with peers.
 This was regarded by Vygotsky as the ‘leading activity’ of adolescence (Elkonin 1977) – the activity which leads the development direction but is not necessarily the only influence.
 He saw that peer interaction is the context in which adolescents work out their relationships with others, adults, the world and themselves.
 They do this by engaging in formal-logical thinking, becoming capable of self-analysis, and analysis of other situations, as internalisations of social consciousness developed with peers (Karpov 2003).
 This facility is attributed by Piaget partly to development of the cortex, but it is also clear that maturity alone is not the only factor in social development (Inhelder and Piaget 1961, 337).
-Experiences of new kinds of situation are also important, in particular experiences which promote new kinds of classification (Inhelder and Piaget 1964, 289).
+Experiences of new kinds of situation are also important, in particular experiences which promote new kinds of classification and response (Inhelder and Piaget 1964, 289).
 Thus different situations might engender different forms of mature argument, and different kinds of abstraction, by embedding different kinds of classification in adult-novice interaction.
 Coleman and Hendry point out that adolescence is the time when verbal and kinaesthetic socialised responses to sensory stimuli (1990, 47), which have been adequate at an elementary level, are put aside as inadequate for some abstract tasks.
 Vygotsky emphasises that the maturing brain is physiologically influential in how identity develops (Vygotsky 1978), but understanding more complex, abstract, ideas is also influenced by the behaviour and interactions of nearby adults.
 Through affirmation or approbation or otherwise nuanced response, adults mediate the activities of adolescents to influence the development of identity and knowledge.

 In summary, adolescent learning is very concerned with the development of self in relation to others, and this entails becoming more able, with help, to: